The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 Jesus has taught that the trees should be judged by their fruits; which does not necessarily indicate that the ends should justify the means, but rather it implies that the means by which we pursue our goals should align with principles of justice, righteousness, and compassion, as evidenced by the fruits they bear of goodness, purity, and integrity.
 Thus, ethical behavior becomes a fundamental aspect of manifesting the true potential of man as a steward of creation.

 Furthermore, there could also be an eschatological dimension to this teaching, suggesting a connection to ultimate judgment and accountability.
 Just as trees are judged by their fruits, individuals may ultimately be evaluated based on the ethical consequences of their actions in the grand scheme of existence.
 This underscores the cosmic significance of moral agency and the profound responsibility inherent in human existence.
-For every creation reflects the skill of its maker, and thus the great potential of man as the Chosen One to manifest the ultimate authority of the perfect Creator.
+For every creation reflects the skill of its maker, and thus the great potential of man as the Chosen One to manifest the ultimate authority of the perfect Creator of the universe.

 I should conclude this article by mentioning the following verses from the Quran.